-Does Your Pet Need A Life Jacket?
+2. Does Your Pet Need A Life Jacket?

 Pets with Special Needs and Those that Can’t Swim

 I once saw an aging Labrador fall off a dock because he couldn’t tell what his hind legs were doing.
-Luckily his people got him back quickly, but if the current had been stronger, he would have benefitted from the extra flotation of a life jacket while his people figured how how to get him back on board.
+Luckily his people got him back quickly, but if the current had been stronger, he would have benefitted from the extra flotation of a life jacket while his people figured out how to get him back on board.

-What Time Of Day Should You Go?
+4. What Time Of Day Should You Go?

-You can search online for tide predictions for the area you’re visiting.
-At low tide, ramps will be much steeper than at high tide.
-And in places with high tidal ranges like Georgia or Nova Scotia, the ramps at low tide may be extremely steep.
+At low tide the ramps will be much steeper than at high tide.
+And in places with high tidal ranges like Georgia or Nova Scotia, the ramps at low tide can be extremely steep.

+An online search for tide predictions will provide the the information you need for the area you’re visiting.
 Make your plans for the best time for everyone.
 You don’t want to buy tickets for a lovely cruise on the San Francisco Bay just to find your 120 pound Newfie won’t budge at the top of a steep ramp during low tide!

 Also consider the type of cruise your pet would enjoy most.
 A deaf dog might be perfectly happy on a noisy airboat.
 But your cat who hates loud noises might prefer a peaceful cruise under sail.

 I’ve kayaked and canoed with all of my dogs.
 But a few years ago, I started thinking it would be fun to learn how to sail and to live on a boat.
-How would I know if Honey would enjoy sailing?
+How could I know if Honey would enjoy sailing?

-Luckily, I read about Doggone Sailing Charters in Provincetown, Massachusetts on GoPetFriendly.com.
+Luckily, I read about Doggone Sailing Charters in Provincetown, Massachusetts on GoPetFriendly.
 Captain Rory took us out with Honey on two different sails.
 She even had an extra life jacket when we forgot to bring Honey’s the second day!